Temporal Variational Implicit Neural Representations: Experiments

 \subsubsection{Forecasting on univariate datasets}

-For the forecasting tasks, we compare \ours\ with baselines TimeFlow and DeepTime using the same experimental settings as in their original publications.
-The historical length \( H \) is set to first 512 elements, and forecasting performance is evaluated over forecasting lengths \( F \) of 96, 192, 336, and 720. \ours\ is trained with $F_{\text{Train}} \in \mathcal{F} = \{96,192,336,720\}$.
-Since \( H \) is fixed, the binary mask has the same number of observed indices; however, the total length of the mask is adapted due to different lengths of \( F \).
+For forecasting, we compare \ours\ with TimeFlow and DeepTime using the same experimental settings as in their original publications, e.g. by modeling each series independently for univariate datasets.
+The historical length \( H \) is set to the first 512 elements, and forecasting performance is evaluated over forecasting lengths \( F \) of 96, 192, 336, and 720. \ours\ is trained by sampling forecasting lengths $F_{\text{Train}} \in \mathcal{F} = \{96,192,336,720\}$.
+Since \( H \) is fixed, the binary mask has the same number of observed indices; however, the total length of the mask is adapted to different lengths of \( F \).
 As shown in Table \ref{tab:merged_results_frc}, both TimeFlow and DeepTime require separate training for each forecasting length, while our approach uses a single model for all horizons.

-For both \ours\ and TimeFlow, there is a dramatic increase in MSE for long-range forecasting $(F=720)$ in the Electricity dataset, reaching $\approx9.5$ and $\approx9.4$ respectively, while maintaining relatively moderate MAE $(\approx0.53)$, which strongly indicates the presence of significant outlier errors in the predictions.
+For \ours\ and TimeFlow, there is a dramatic increase in MSE for long-range forecasting $(F=720)$ in the Electricity dataset, reaching $\approx9.5$ and $\approx9.4$ respectively, while maintaining relatively moderate MAE $(\approx0.53)$, which strongly indicates the presence of significant outlier errors in the predictions, we further investigate it in App. \ref{app:forecasting_error}.
 DeepTime shows even higher errors in this scenario (MSE = 10.18).
-For shorter forecasting horizons $(F=\{96, 192\})$, our method demonstrates competitive or superior performance, notably achieving a MSE of $0.3359$ versus TimeFlow's $0.4250$ and DeepTime's $0.4359$ for $F=96$ in the Electricity dataset.
-Our approach also significantly outperforms DeepTime on the Solar-H dataset, with MSE of $0.3456$ versus $0.6410$ at $F=96$.
-TimeFlow achieves lower errors in specific scenarios (Traffic at $F=96$, Solar-H at $F=\{336, 720\}$), but requires separate training per horizon and gradient-based meta-learning for each test sample.
+For the other datasets and forecasting lengths, our method and TimeFlow have similar performance, with our model performing better on average for the shortest forecasting horizons $(F=\{96\})$, and TimeFlow performing better for the longest horizons $(F=\{720\})$.
+Both methods outperform DeepTime on the majority of datasets and horizon lengths.
+It should be noted that TimeFlow requires separate training per horizon and gradient-based meta-learning for each test sample.
 Similarly, DeepTime needs individual models for each forecast length.
-Our approach's key advantage is \emph{handling multiple forecasting horizons with a single trained model while maintaining competitive performance}.
-The MSE/MAE metric disparity at longer horizons indicates all models occasionally make large errors.
-Figure \ref{fig:ours_traffic_frc} in Appendix \ref{appendix_b_visuals} shows sample outputs from \ours.
+These results demonstrate that, \emph{with a single trained model, TV-INRs handles multiple forecasting horizons while maintaining competitive performance to TimeFlow and outperforming DeepTime}.
+Sample predictions from TV-INRs are shown in App. \ref{appendix_b_visuals} (Fig.\ref{fig:ours_traffic_frc}).
+We further stress-test forecasting under partially observed history; the full protocol and results are deferred to Appendix~\ref{app:miss_hist_frc}.